Kristina-Kalashnyk/my-app/README.md

 #####  It's a full stack application created created with technologies stack React + Node.js + SQlite database.
 ##### The developed application is an online store where user can purchase various organic products.
 ##### The frontend and backend parts connect to each other using the REST API and pass data in JSON format.
 We get data from the database about each product.
-Also, the functionality of the site implies that you can add a product to the cart and save the data about the buyer in LocalStorage and then write the data about the new purchase and the buyer into the database.
+Also, the functionality of the site implies that user can add a product to the cart and  data about the buyer will be saved in LocalStorage, after that data about new purchase and the buyer will be saved into the database.

 # Getting Started with Project Installation